 If your nail is broken and nail glue is not cutting it, the best thing is to use a fake nail to cover and protect it until it grows.
 Press on nail sets are perfect for this, as they come already prepared with adhesive and won’t require you to use acetone on top of your (probably very tender) nail.

 This is a quick fix for a broken nail that will last at least for around a week, at which point you can re-evaluate and either file your nails or apply another press-on nail to keep your broken nail protected.
+At the usual finger nail growth rate of 3.47 millimeters per month you shouldn’t need to do it for long, but you can give your nails a helping hand by having a protein and vitamin rich diet, and keeping them protected with gloves.

 How to Fix a Broken Nail With Gel